evoliptic/certificates_coll/README.md

 it takes in entry a pwd towards a CA key pair and a starting template of a certificate in cer format.
 This CA key pair must be of 2048 bit length key __cf__and must not be protected using cbc mode__.
 It can be generated using the following command '$openssl genrsa 2048'. the starting template consists in the first 260 bytes of a certificate in cer format, thus verifying asn1 structures.
-If the starting template is provided and demo mode is activated, then the user will jump to step 2.
-Elsewise, the program will use a default starting template or the template entered and asks the user to to midfy it by entering its own fields in the attributes 'common name','country', 'location' and 'comment', that must be the same length than the ones already in the template (in order to not mess up with the asn1 structure and md5 calculation(the user can generate its own structure and provide it still)(note: the user may leave his structure untouched).
+If demo mode is activated, then the user will jump to step 2.
+Elsewise, the program will use a default starting template or the template entered and asks the user to modify it by entering its own fields in the attributes 'common name','country', 'location' and 'comment'.
+For this part, we ask the user to have the same global structure than the template 'base_certs/start_template.cer', thus having fields at the same position and that must be the same length than the ones already in the template (in order to not mess up with the asn1 structure and md5 calculation(the user can generate its own structure and provide it still)(note: the user may leave his structure untouched) (user can find the reason behind that in "not implemented" paragraph.
 After all fields are entered, we go to step 2.

 step 2: